 That 1 implies 3 is intuitively obvious: if you repeat a vertex, then you’ve visited someplace twice, and weren’t taking the shortest route.
 Let’s make this argument mathematically precise.

-Since , the new walk is strictly shorter than our original walk.
+Since i<k, the new walk is strictly shorter than our original walk.
 Since the length of a walk is finite, if we iterate this process the result must eventually terminate.
 That means all our vertices are distinct, and hence is a path.